ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

   * - Death rate
     - Decreases death rate among the treated
     - No
     - Currently we do not have the relative risk of death of treated/untreated.
-We will capture some of the effect of tx on death by having the simulants recover faster, therefore leave the high risk state faster.
-However, by assigning utx simulants the mean death rate when they should have a higher death rate, we might overestimate the protective effect of tx on death.
+We will capture some of the effect of tx on death by having the simulants recover faster, therefore leave the high risk wasting states faster.
+However, by assigning tx simulants the mean death rate when they should have a lower death rate, we are killing more than we should in our sim, hence we might be under-estimating the effect of treatment.
+(For untreated ppl, we are assigning them the mean death rate when in reality they would have a higher death rate.
+We under-estimate the harm of not-treating)
   * - Proportion 'effectively covered' within programme treatment length
     - Increases
     - Yes